foxsis23/recipe-finder/README.md

 3. You will be redirected to the result page.
 4. Select the dish you want, and click on it to view the details page.

+## Overview
+1. I used suspense to manage loading state
+2. Route handlers to fetch data from API
+3. Tailwindcss for styling